juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 }
 ```

-The color components in the fragment shader are obtained from feeding the result of the blended heightmap as an UV coord input in a color ramp.
-The ramp is exposed to the artist as a parameter.
+The color components in the fragment shader are obtained from feeding the result of the blended height map as an UV coordinate input in a color ramp.
+At the end the ramp is exposed to the artist as a parameter.

 ## Land masses